-The Project was granted to the ILO in May 2013 and culminated on 30 September.
+The Project was granted to the International Labour Organization (ILO) in May 2013 and culminated on 30 September.
 It promoted climate change adaptation in line with the application of labour intensive and local resource-based approach to assist communities in building back better their communal infrastructures and generate livelihoods.
 The Project was implemented in collaboration with the Food and Agriculture Organization of the United Nations (FAO) and United Nations Population Fund (UNFPA) for rebuilding the agriculture sector alongside promoting gender sensitivity and awareness.
 The Project generated short-term employment for 1,844 people or 9,220 families.
 30,086 work days were generated through labour intensive and local resource approach.
 Agricultural inputs were given to 1,760 agrarian reform beneficiaries, providing food and nutrition security to 8,800 families.
 The component with the UNFPA, which was implemented by Child Alert Mindanao, Inc. (CAM) covered 4,522 participants through 123 community sessions.
 983 female beneficiaries (27 per cent) of the 3,622 beneficiaries were supported by the ILO and FAO.
 On the other hand, 2,795 females and girls attended the community education sessions of CAM, which explained concepts on gender-based violence, human trafficking, protection and reporting mechanisms and structures, and pertinent laws upholding the rights of women and children.

 The Community Forestry Programme Taytayan Multipurpose Cooperative (CFP Taytayan MPC) was supported to restore its ecological park in Sitio Mantunao, Barangay Taytayan, Cateel.
 Under the rehabilitation subproject, fallen trees and other debris were cleared to restore the beauty of the two waterfalls in the community.
 Another component of the subproject rebuilt the cooperative’s eco lodge damaged by Typhoon Bopha and improved the access roads leading to the ecological park.